dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 ```

 ## Step 6
-We need to cancel the order since we don't have enough jeans in stock for that order, so let's remove the order:
+We need will need to cancel **Joey's** order since we don't have enough jeans in stock to send him, so let's remove the order:

 ```
 DELETE FROM orders WHERE id = 1;